-With ample maintenance, your air conditioner will deliver worry-free cooling for years.
-But, like any other machine in your house, it will at some point need replacement.
-Knowing when to replace it is important to avoid expensive repairs, higher utility bills and interrupted comfort.
+With adequate upkeep, your air conditioner will deliver worry-free performance for a long time.
+But, just like any other machine in your residence, it will eventually need replacement.
+Knowing when to install a new one is essential to avoid pricey repairs, expensive electrical bills and comfort disruptions.

-When it involves being cool and your residence’s energy efficiency, our Precision Mechanical specialists have your best interests at heart.
-There’s a lot that goes into determining when your air conditioner needs to be replaced.
-Here are a few aspects you should consider when you’re thinking about replacing your 15-year-old air conditioner.
+When it includes being cool and your home’s energy efficiency, our Precision Mechanical pros have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner should be replaced.
+Here are a couple of points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

-On average, the Department of Energy says most air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the center point.
-It’s recommended to get started preparing for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for installation.
+In most instances, the Department of Energy says many air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s wise to get started preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for installation.

-How trustworthy is your air conditioner?
-Does it cool dependably, even on the warmest days?
-Or is it regularly breaking down?
-When your air conditioner is less reliable it’s time to begin preparing to get a new one.
+How dependable is your air conditioner?
+Does it cool reliably, even on the warmest days?
+Or is it frequently malfunctioning?
+When your air conditioner is less dependable it’s time to initiate thinking about getting an updated one.

-Over your air conditioner’s life cycle, it’s anticipated for it to need a few small repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s wiser to just get a new one.
+Over your air conditioner’s life span, it’s normal for it to need a few little repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just install a new one.

-Every air conditioner includes a SEER rating, which ranks how proficiently it consumes electricity to create chilled air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal guidelines.
+Every air conditioner includes a SEER rating, which ranks how efficiently it uses electricity to make cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER to meet federal guidelines.
 However, your air conditioner loses efficiency as it gets older.

-Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are typically costlier but might pay for themselves over their life span through more energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+Today, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are typically costlier but may pay for themselves over the years through more energy savings.
+And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

-Are you cool when your air conditioner is on?
-Or are you constantly turning down the temperature to keep cool?
-An aging air conditioner may have trouble keeping your house comfy due to decreased efficiency.
-An updated air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of operating on high continuously, these air conditioners operate at multiple speeds to fine-tune your comfort.
+Are you cool when your air conditioner is running?
+Or are you often dialing down the temperature to stay cool?
+An aging air conditioner may have problems keeping your home comfy as a result of lower efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of cooling at full speed continuously, these air conditioners run at multiple speeds to adjust your comfort.

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is annoying you, call us about upgrading to a variable-speed air conditioner.
-Many of these air conditioners cool at a sound level that’s like a normal conversation.
+Your air conditioner should deliver cooling you can feel, not hear.
+If noise is annoying you, check with us about getting a variable-speed air conditioner.
+Many of these air conditioners cool at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a wise method to keep up with energy efficiency, with minimal effort needed from you.
-And, depending on the rebates available by your utility company, you may be able to get a free smart thermostat or get one for very little.
-The majority of these thermostats can adjust to your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or away and alter temperatures as necessary.
+Installing a smart thermostat is a wise method to maximize your energy efficiency, with minimal effort required from you.
+And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for very little.
+Many of these thermostats can learn from your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or gone and alter settings as necessary.

-If you rely on an older air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.
+If you rely on an aging air conditioner, a smart thermostat might not work with it.
+Getting a new air conditioner is a smart method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it likely relies on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being produced due to its bad effects on the ozone layer.
-You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will list the refrigerant kind.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also referred to as R-22 refrigerant, Freon is no longer being produced because of its damaging effects on the ozone layer.
+You can see if your air conditioner uses R-22 by checking the sticker on the outside unit, which will show the refrigerant type.

 If your air conditioner is running fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, fixing the problem will be expensive.
-That’s because Freon is only available in limited, recycled amounts.
+However, if it ever has a refrigerant leak, fixing the problem will be expensive.
+That’s due to the fact Freon is only available in reduced, recycled amounts.

 Newer air conditioners use Puron®, or R-410A.
 But you can’t just add Puron in a Freon air conditioner, as pressure requirements are different.

-If you’re still deciding whether you should replace your 15-year-old air conditioner soon, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really accumulate over time.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner soon, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really accumulate as time goes by.

-We realize that air conditioner cost is your number one question.
-That’s why working with Precision Mechanical for air conditioning installation in Rapid City and surrounding areas is stress-free and affordable.
-Our professionals will help you find the right option for your needs and then review all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+We know that air conditioner cost is your first question.
+That’s why partnering with Precision Mechanical for air conditioning installation in Rapid City and surrounding areas is simple and affordable.
+Our techs will help you choose the right solution for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.